tejusunkara/conference/README.md

 * Application -

 ### Details
 This project uses scopes to define service and repository.
-It also makes use of autowiring for constructor injection.
+It also makes use of autowiring for constructor and setter injection.

+#### Comparing and Contrasting using XML vs. Java Configuration
+* XML has a natural separation of concerns
+* applicationContext.xml (lives in /src/main/resources) <-> AppConfig
+  *